connervieira/CopilotLink/README.md

 A platform that allows various sensors and output devices in a car to communicate with each other.

-**Note:** Copilot Link is still in very early development, and everything is subject to change.
-At the moment, Copilot Link serves more as a proof of concept, and some of the features you see listed here might not be currently implemented.
-Always use reasonable judgement, and don't trust Copilot with safety critical tasks.
+## Note

+Copilot Link has been discontinued in favor of Predator, which shares much of the functionality of Copilot Link, but has drastically more features.
+Check it out at <https://v0lttech.com/predator.php>

 ## Description